 1991 – Dutch centre-half Virgil van Dijk was born in Breda.
 He arrived from Southampton for a club record £75m in January 2018, a world record fee for a defender.
-He has so far netted seven goals in 72 outings, helping us to claim the UEFA Champions League, FIFA Club World Cup, UEFA Super Cup, FA Cup, League Cup and FA Community Shield.
+He has netted nineteen goals in 222 outings across his first six seasons, helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup, FA Cup, League Cup and FA Community Shield.

 1980 - Robbie Keane was born in Dublin.
 He signed from Tottenham Hotspur for £19.3m in July 2008, but only netted seven times in 28 games before making the return journey for an initial £15m fee the following January.